 The aims of the residency are to:

-- offer members of the community an opportunity to interact with the writer in residence
+- offer members of the local community an opportunity to interact with the writer in residence

 Some of the following details are drawn from our application guidelines, which should be read in full before applying.
 We revise our guidelines annually and make them available when we are open for applications.
 If the current guidelines are not yet available or you have a question that’s not listed here, please get in contact.